Before you install and configure the iOS agent, follow these guidelines for compatibility and other requirements.

 In order to use the latest XCFramework Agent, use CocoaPods version 1.9 or higher.

-Our Mobile agents are designed and tested to work in a normal app lifecycle.
+Our agents are designed and tested to work in a normal app lifecycle.
 New Relic does not support running any testing environment on applications with the agent.
 Testing can cause conflicts and unpredictable behavior.

 Our iOS agent utilizes method replacement during run time.
 This may result in a conflict with other libraries that also implement method replacement, such as ReactiveCocoa, Aspects, and AppleGuice.